runpod/test-runner/README.md

         with:
           image-tag: [tag of image to test]
           runpod-api-key: [a valid Runpod API key]
-          test-filename: [path for a json file containing a list of tests]
+          test-filename: [path for a json file containing a list of tests, defaults to .github/tests.json]
           request-timeout: [number of seconds to wait on each request before timing out, defaults to 300]
 ```